lesleycw/f5-xc-aws-lab/index.rst

 secure an AWS hosted Web application from advanced AI-driven Bot attacks.
-Lab attendees lab will utilize the F5 Distribted Cloud Platform and Global Network to engage both signature-based Bot protections and then extend those protections with AI-enhanced Bot migitation strategies with BotDefense.
-Attendees will configure and test BotDefense along with exploring the F5 Distributed Cloud Console and its features.
+Lab attendees lab will utilize the F5 Distribted Cloud Platform and Global Network to engage both signature-based Bot protections and then extend those protections with AI-enhanced Bot migitation strategies using BotDefense.
+Attendees will configure BotDefense along with exploring the F5 Distributed Cloud Console and its features.

 Objective:
 ----------